Coronavirus tears Greek and Turkish Cypriots apart — again | DW | 02.10.2020

 "All the peace-building bi-communal activities have stopped; people cannot cross.
 We've gone back 20 years," he says, calling it a major setback.

-Andri, whose life and that of her husband is built on both sides of the border, feels the same way.
-Her family's life has been disrupted by the closing of the border.
+Andri, whose life and that of her husband is built on both sides of the Green Line, feels the same way.
+Her family's life has been disrupted by the closing of the crossing points.
 What worries her more is the fact that people are slowly getting used to the division again.

 The difficulties faced today by the couples from both parts of Cyprus are far removed from the atrocities experienced by their families 45 and 55 years ago.
 Different aspects of Cyprus' division feature in the history of both couples' families.